U.S. food banks run short on staples as hunger soars

 And yet farmers are destroying produce, dumping milk and culling livestock because the pandemic has upended supply chains, making it impossible for many to get crops to market.
 Grocery stores struggle to stock shelves because suppliers can’t adjust to the sudden shift of demand away from shuttered restaurants to retailers, which requires different packaging and distribution networks.

-“The U.S. likely has a surplus of food right now,” said Keith Dailey, group vice president of corporate affairs at Kroger Co, the No. 1 U.S. supermarket operator.
+“The U.S. likely has a surplus of food right now,” said Keith Dailey, group vice president of corporate affairs at Kroger Co (KR.N), the No. 1 U.S. supermarket operator.
 “It’s just hard to recover and redistribute.”

 Before the pandemic, Feeding America member organizations received about a third of their food from grocery store programs that “rescue” fresh food and dry goods that are imperfect or close to expiration.
 Almost a quarter came from government programs that provide meat, cheese and other products.
 The rest came through donations from farmers and grocers and purchases by the food banks.